github/training-kit/foundations/index.md

 1. Using the GitHub web UI, create a branch with an articulate feature name
 2. Make two distinct commits to the branch, each contributing part of the feature's changes
 3. Return to the homepage of the repository by clicking the repository's name
-4. Notice the suggestion message asking if you'd like to "compare and pull request"
+4. Notice the suggestion message asking if you'd like to "Compare and Pull Request"
 5. Click on *Compare and Pull Request*
-6. Describe the reasoning behind the changes on this branch via the pull request
+6. Describe the reasoning behind the changes on this branch via the Pull Request
 7. @mention a team or colleague, asking for a code review
 8. Address the points raised by the reviewers through an additional commit to the branch
 9. Ask for a final review and :+1: from a colleague
-10. Merge the pull request
+10. Merge the Pull Request
 {% endcapture %}{% include lab %}

 ### Details